 Petrol Pump on Chushul Route

-If you were traveling on Chushul route, going straight to Moriri from Pangong that is; then you will find fuel selling in black at Loma, Nyoma, Mahe, Hanle and Karzok.
+If you were traveling on the Chushul route, going straight to Moriri from Pangong that is; then you will find fuel selling in black at Loma, Nyoma, Mahe, Hanle, and Karzok.
 The only sure shot option that I can confirm is the Padma Homestay at Hanle.
-They keep unlimited fuel supply in tourist season.
+They keep a limited fuel supply during the tourist season.
 Apart from this, you will find surely fuel selling at small shops at Nyoma and Karzok as well.

 Petrol Pumps on Chumathang Route